 Candidly, some dissolutions are marked by conflict stemming from the hiding of assets, spousal abuse, infidelity and/or other factors not remotely linked with children.

 In many of those matters, civility and amicable solutions are hard to come by, with recourse to court and a litigated solution being required to bring about marital closure and a solution to open issues.

 In such cases, what involved parties believe to be a good outcome will vary.

-We note on our Somerville family law website that, ultimately, a good divorce is one that best protects a client’s interests and most favorably resolves all key issues.
+We note on our Bridgewater family law website that, ultimately, a good divorce is one that best protects a client’s interests and most favorably resolves all key issues.